Gevorg22/gkara-store/README.md

-Пример адаптивной вёрстки сайта.
-HTML, CSS, немного jQuery.
+An example of adaptive site layout.
+HTML, CSS, a bit of jQuery.

 # gkara-store
 https://gevorg22.github.io/gkara-store/